MCP Is Great for Tools. Terrible for Agents.

 - Claude Code’s slash commands are non-deterministic.
 A markdown file instructs the LLM to call your tool.
 The dispatch goes through model reasoning.
 It works.
 Usually.

 console.login an MCP server corrupts the JSON-RPC stream.
-You will learn this the hard way.- Claude Code plugins can’t observe, intercept, or modify agent behavior.
+I spent an hour debugging a “server failure” only to realize my own debug logs were blowing up the pipe. - Claude Code plugins can’t observe, intercept, or modify agent behavior.
+You get a pipe and a schema.
 No lifecycle hooks.
-You get a pipe and a schema.
-That’s it.
+No shared state.

-- OpenCode plugins run in-process with 11+ hooks, shared state, and deterministic dispatch.
-The DX is better.
-The portability is worse.
+- OpenCode plugins run in-process with 11+ hooks.
+The DX is better for complex systems, but the portability is worse.

-- MCP is the right model for tools.
-OpenCode’s model is the right one for agent systems.
-Claude Code only offers MCP.
-If you need more than a simple tool, you’re fighting the architecture.
+- My Verdict: If you need more than a simple tool, you’re fighting the architecture.

 MCP: JSON-RPC 2.0 Over stdio